peekwez/docai/src/assistants/assistants/schema-builder/prompt.md

     "date_of_birth": {
       "type": ["string", "null"],
       "format": "date",
       "description": "The date of birth of the candidate on the resume in YYYY-MM-DD format.
-For example if the date of birth is 1st January 1990, the value should be `1990-01-01`."
+For example if the date of birth is 1st February 1990, the value should be `1990-02-01`."
     },
     "gender": {
       "type": ["string", "null"],